grpc/proposal/A55-xds-stateful-session-affinity.md

 ## Implementation

-The design will be implemented in gRPC C++, Java and Go.
+We are planning to implement the design in gRPC C-core and there are no current plans to implement in any other language.
 Wrapped languages should be able to use the feature provided they can do cookie management in their client code.

 Cookies are rarely used with gRPC so the implementations should also include a recipe for cookie management.
 This could involve illustrative